iambumblehead/scroungejs/README.md

    </html>
    ```

 scroungejs adds js/css include elements in the body of scrounge elements.
-Something like the following could be added to the body of the scrounge element above.
+Something like the following could be added to the scrounge element above.

   > *example.html*